v5ma/selfawarenetworks/a0310zNAPOT5.md

 You can measure the amount of brain activity coming from the front of the cortex back to the lower part of the cortex.
 You can see that the shape of the pattern of signals is that it is a lot greater.
 There is a greater quantity of activity coming from the top down.

-From the furthest or most distal end of the hierarchy feedback loop backwards towards the sensory inputs, and motor outputs.
+When an organism is making choices, and driving it's own behaviors, medical imaging results suggest that the furthest or most distal end or the top of the hierarchical brain structure (which is the top of feedback loop) sends information back downwards towards the midbrain, and the motor outputs.

-Sensory input goes into a hierarchy to the top, which might include the frontal lobes, and then it loops, cycles & oscillates for a time while your brain is considering and compiling its next action sequence, and then the action potential sequence program shoots back down to the motor output channels causing your movements.
+Neuro pathways begin at the sensory inputs (eyes, ears, nose etc...) and oscillate in feedback loops throughout the brain, and the eventual ends of these neuro pathways are your motor outputs,causing your movements.

 __________________________________________________________________________________________________